The Infernal Machine (play)

 The Infernal Machine, or La Machine Infernale is a French play by the dramatist Jean Cocteau, based on the ancient Greek myth of Oedipus.
-The play initially premiered on April 10, 1934 at the Theatre Louis Jouvet in Paris, France, under the direction of Louis Jouvet himself, with costumes and scene design by Christian Bérard.
-The Infernal Machine, as translated by Albert Bermel, was first played at the Phoenix Theatre, New York, on February 3, 1958, under the direction of Herbert Berghof, with scenery by Ming Cho Lee, costumes by Alvin Colt, and lighting by Tharon Musser.
+The play initially premiered on 10 April 1934, at the Théâtre Louis-Jouvet in Paris, France, under the direction of Louis Jouvet himself, with costumes and scene design by Christian Bérard.
+The Infernal Machine, as translated by Albert Bermel, was first played at the Phoenix Theatre in New York on 3 February 1958, under the direction of Herbert Berghof, with scenery by Ming Cho Lee, costumes by Alvin Colt, and lighting by Tharon Musser.

 Plot summary

 Prologue

-The Voice presents a brief prologue and information about events that have occurred before the action of the play takes place.
+The Voice presents a brief prologue and information about events before the play's action takes place.
 The Voice recounts that a baby is abandoned on a mountainside.
 The baby, Oedipus, is adopted by the King of Corinth.
 Oedipus questions the Oracle of Delphi who says he will murder his father and marry his mother.
 At a crossroads, Oedipus comes to blows with other travelers and unwittingly kills his father, Laius, King of Thebes.
 After conquering the Sphinx, Oedipus enters Thebes and claims the prize of marrying Queen Jocasta.
 Again, he unwittingly fulfills the Oracle's prophecy and, in marrying the Queen, marries his mother.
 After having four children with his mother, everything is brought to light.
 Jocasta hangs herself and Oedipus blinds himself with his mother's brooch.
 The Voice finishes with: "Before you is a fully wound machine.
 Slowly its spring will unwind the entire span of a human life.
 It is one of the most perfect machines devised by the infernal gods for the mathematical annihilation of a mortal."